 Also, pay attention to expiration dates.
 Certain programs will take away miles if you don’t use them by a certain day.
 Other offers allow you to keep your miles as long as your account is active.
-These are usually the best option, but if you are a frequent traveler, the expiration data may not affect you.
+These are usually the best option, but if you are a frequent traveler, the expiration date may not affect you.

 Some cards may require you to book through an airline’s website in order to apply your points to the cost of your flight.

 Finally, some travel cards will offer a certain reimbursement amount if your trip is delayed.
 They can also have trip insurance, lost luggage reimbursement and other benefits.

 You’ll often find fees associated with travel rewards cards, more so than most other credit cards.
 There are a few ways to mitigate that cost.
 Cards specific to a hotel or airline may offset the annual fee cost with certain perks, like one free night’s stay or free flight every year you keep your account open.
 These perks pay for the fee and then some.
 Other cards will waive the fee for the first year.

 Want more information?

 Below are a variety of frequently asked questions and answers regarding travel rewards and programs.
 You can also read our detailed reviews of travel credit cards once you have narrowed your choices down to a few cards.
 The reviews can help you confirm which offer fits your needs.
 If you’re honing in on a card for a specific airline or hotel, we have reviews for those, too.